naztronaut/RaspberryPi-RGBW-Control/README.md

 * [ ] Mod-WSGI [More info below](#apche-and-wsgi)
 * [] `pigpiod`

-Since we are running `pigpiod` from a virtual environment, we need to install it in our venv:
+As stated in the last point above, we need to install `pigpiod`:

 ```bash
 wget abyz.me.uk/rpi/pigpio/pigpio.zip